Histology characteristics from the gonads of 3-year-old A. schrenckii

 Because sturgeon species still had no reference genome, we detected AS transcript isoforms of the full-length gonad transcriptome from A. schrenckii by referring to the pipeline of Amborella trichopoda without a reference genome .
 As a result, a total of 236,672 AS events (involving 36,522 unigenes) were detected in the gonad transcriptome of A. schrenckii.
 Among these, we found that 16,909 unigenes (46.29%) had only one isoform; however, it is interesting to note that 5,314 unigenes (14.55%) were predicted to have more than 10 isoforms (Figure 4A).

-Importantly, we found that sixteen early gametogensis-related genes were predicted to be involved in AS events (Supplementary Table 7).
+Importantly, we found that sixteen early gametogenesis-related genes were predicted to be involved in AS events (Supplementary Table 7).
 We selected two genes as examples, including Vasa (unigene ID: F01_cb6729_c68/f1p2/2928) predicted with four alternative isoforms and Fem1 (unigene ID: F01_cb8161_c15/f1p2/1763) predicted with five alternative isoforms.
 In Figure 4B, the cluster heatmap (Log2(FPKM+1) values) indicates the expression patterns of different alternative isoforms in the testes and ovaries of A. schrenckii.
-Vasa, a conserved spermatogenesis related gene, showed the main expression transcript with higher expression level in testes than that in ovary among 4 isoforms.
+Vasa, as a exclusively expressed marker gene in germ-line, showed the predominant expression transcript with higher expression level in testes than that in ovary among 4 isoforms.
 Isoform 1 of Vasa had an obviously high expression in ovaries, and the other isoforms showed very low expression levels in both testes and ovaries.
 Meanwhile, we also found that expression levels of Fem and its five isoforms might seem like a paradoxical pattern.
 For example, isoform 2 and isoform 3 were the two main expression transcripts and had relatively high expression levels in both the ovaries and the testes, but isoform 4 and isoform 5 showed the opposite pattern between the ovaries and the testes.
 Therefore, these alternative isoforms suggest an important role in the regulation of gene expression through compensation or neutralization effects.

 Subsequently, we investigated the distribution of AS events in the early gametogenesis-related GO terms and KEGG signaling pathways.
 The results indicated that the AS event is a pervasive feature involved in the early gametogenesis processes of sturgeon.
 The column plot showed that oocyte meiosis, progesterone-mediated oocyte maturation and the MAPK signaling pathway are the three most abundant AS events unigenes, while steroid biosynthesis is the least abundant event, with only eight unigenes (Figure 4C).